Send Comments to IFOND

 Incidence

-LHON mutations are prevalent in ~1 in 8,500 individuals in the general population.[Man et al 2003] Current research reveals that while LHON occurs 80% of the time in young men in their twenties, it also occurs in men, and in women, of all ages.
+LHON mutations are prevalent in about 1 in 8,500 individuals in the general population.[Man et al 2003] Current research reveals that while LHON occurs 80% of the time in young men in their twenties, it also occurs in men, and in women, of all ages.
 In one study the onset of LHON was found to have occurred in men and women as young as six and as old as sixty two.
 Other research finds that LHON may occur in someone who has no family history of LHON or blindness.
 Expression of the gene varies with the mitochondrial mutation and the family but in general the chances of the eyes of female carriers remaining healthy are over 85% and of males over 50%.
+A 2021 Australian review shows incidence of expression in carriers is lower than previously thought, 17.5 % in males and 5.4% in females.
+[Lopez Sanchez et al 2021]

 Risk Factors for Onset Of Blindness

-Genetic Markers Present - A simple painless test using hair, cheek, or blood cells can be performed to genetically type mitochondria.
-If there is a family history of sudden onset of blindness, whatever age, it is wise to consider LHON.
-The tests are only performed in certain centers around the world, and samples may have to be sent some distance.
+Genetic Markers Present - A simple painless test using hair, cheek, and blood cells can be performed to genetically type mitochondria.
+If there is a family history of sudden onset of blindness, whatever age, it is wise to check this out as the understanding of this disease process is relatively new as is the ability to test and classify the genes.
+The tests are only performed in certain centres around the world, and samples may have to be sent some distance.

 Genotype - There are many different areas within the mitochondria that may be affected.
 The area, or site on the mitochondria DNA that contains the mutation is expressed as a number.
 The particular mitochondrial mutation may affect severity and likelihood of blindness or possible recovery.
 Up to 80% of the mutations documented are 11778, 3460, and 14484.
 However research is showing that there are other mutations.
-[OMIM] Nuclear chromosomal X-linked alleles haplotype may also influence expression of the disease.
-[Hudson et al 2005] Other genetic patterns called haplogroup may influence the disorder.[Hudson et al 2007a]
+[OMIM] Nuclear chromosomal X-linked alleles.
+[Hudson et al 2005] Other genetic patterns called mitochondrial DNA-haplogroup background may influence the disorder.[Hudson et al 2007a]

-Mature Males Predominate - Males with the LHON mitochondria between the ages of 26 to 45 are at highest risk of developing the disease.
+Mature Males Predominate - Males with the LHON mitochondria and are between the ages of 26 to 45 you may be more at risk of developing the disease.

-Toxic substances - ingested, inhaled or absorbed through the skin, have been shown to cause neurological and optic blindness and it is suggested that those people with genetic or aquired deficiencies of the mitochondria may be more susceptible to small amounts of these sorts of substances.[Sadun et al 2003][Sadun 1998] More work is needed to determine whether mitochondrial deficiency results in increased susceptibility.
+Toxic substances - ingested, inhaled or absorbed through the skin, have been shown to cause neurological and optic blindness and it is suggested that those people with genetic or aquired deficiencies of the mitochondria may be more susceptible to small amounts of these sorts of substances.[Kogachi et al 2019][Sadun et al 2003][Sadun 1998] More work is needed to determine whether mitochondrial deficiency results in increased susceptibility.
 The toxic substances shown to cause blindness include:

 For those at risk a double check with the doctor and pharmacist is highly recommended before taking a course of drugs for any reason.